Scholarship image - 3 hats

-In 2025, the Nevada Cattlemen’s Association awarded three scholarships to students pursuing an agriculture-related education.
+The Nevada Cattlemen’s Association is pleased to be able to award three scholarships to students pursuing an agriculture-related education.
 These scholarships are the:

 Students and Educators interested in these scholarship opportunities are encouraged to contact the Nevada Cattlemen’s Association if they would like more information.